Am0rphous/Awesome/SysAdmin/README.md

 - [sslh](https://github.com/yrutschle/sslh) - Applicative Protocol Multiplexer (e.g. share SSH and HTTPS on the same port)
 - [Stenographer](https://github.com/google/stenographer) - packet capture solution which aims to quickly spool all packets to disk, then provide simple, fast access to subsets of those packets.
 - [The Shadow Simulator](https://github.com/shadow/shadow) - Shadow is a unique discrete-event network simulator that runs real applications like Tor, and distributed systems of thousands of nodes on a single machine.

   ### DHCP
   - [DhTest](https://github.com/saravana815/dhtest) - A DHCP client simulation on linux.
 It can simulates multiple DHCP clients behind a network device.
 It can help in testing the DHCP servers or in testing switch/router by loading the device with multiple DHCP clients.
   - [Glass](https://github.com/Akkadius/glass-isc-dhcp) - Glass - ISC DHCP Server Interface
   - [Isc-dhcp-server](https://gitlab.isc.org/isc-projects/dhcp) - ISC DHCP is enterprise grade, open source solution for DHCP servers, relay agents, and clients, supports both IPv4 and IPv6, and is suitable for use in high-volume and high-reliability applications.
+  - [Kea](https://github.com/isc-projects/kea) - A modern, scalable, robust DHCPv4 and DHCPv6 server, with database (MySQL, PostgreSQL), hooks, multi-threading, RADIUS, NETCONF, Kerberos and more.

   ### DNS
   - [Bind9](https://gitlab.isc.org/isc-projects/bind9) - BIND (Berkeley Internet Name Domain) is a complete, highly portable implementation of the Domain Name System (DNS) protocol.